neissacodes/30-Days-Of-Code/README.md

  ~ Installed ggplot, gapminder, and dplyr
  ~ Used ggplot, ggsave, gapminder, and filter to visually represent the data I was working with

+ Day 11
+ React
+ ~ Learned how to create React components
+ ~ Learned how to use D3 for Data Visualization projects